RocHack/urssh/README.md

 Note: `urssh` assumes you have ssh keys set up so that you don't need to enter your password in each time.
-If you don't, make sure you use the `--all` (or `-a`) argument, and be prepared to enter you password in a lot of times.
+If you don't, make sure you use the `--all` (or `-a`) argument, and be prepared to enter your password in a lot of times.